Ptitet/http-box/Documentation.md

 With the previous code, if the request's pathname is `/users/jean`, `req.params.username` will be `jean`, and therefore `jean` will be logged in the console.

 ### \<Request>.query -> URLSearchParams
-The query of the request.
-See https://nodejs.org/docs/latest/api/url.html#class-urlsearchparams.
+The query/search-params of the request.
+See https://nodejs.org/docs/latest/api/url.html#class-urlsearchparams for more details.

 ### \<Request>.data -> {}
 This property is used to store any data you want to pass to the next handlers that will handle the request.